 Focus on agreements, behaviors, specific expectations, tools and routines practices.
 Lean systems make this easier because they emphasize explicitly defined agreements and use tools to make the work and agreements visible.

-This reminds me of a Scrum Gathering I was at a few years ago.
-This one had dealt particularly with trust.
-Most of the participants had bemoaned throughout the conference the difficulty of working with teams when trust didn’t exist.
-We were all in the dilemma of – how to get Scrum to work without trust, but getting trust into a culture was difficult and time consuming.
-At the end of the event we had everyone in a circle giving their final comments to the event.
-This circle talk mirrored the lack of trust in organizations and the difficulties we all faced.
-It was clear everyone felt this lack of trust was just part of many company’s culture and that culture was difficult to change.
+A few years ago, Al Shalloway was at a Scrum Gathering that was focused on issues of trust.
+Most of the participants had bemoaned throughout the conference the difficulty of working with teams when trust did not exist.
+Everyone wrestled with the dilemma of how to get Scrum to work without trust while also struggling to get trust into a culture which is difficult and time consuming.
+At the end of the Scrum Gathering, everyone gave their final comments about the event.
+The talk mirrored the lack of trust in organizations and the difficulties everyone faced.
+It was clear that everyone felt this lack of trust was just part of many company’s culture and that culture was difficult to change.

-When my turn came to give my final words I half-jokingly said we (meaning my company not the community) needed to find better customers (those who had established trust already and wanted to implement Scrum).
-However, as I thought about this, I realized these were few and far between.
+When Al’s turn came, he quipped, “Maybe we need to find better customers… those who had established trust already and wanted to implement Scrum.”
+The reality is that these were few and far between.

 No wonder people were depressed!

-When I am in situations like this, I like to take the attitude on one of our T-shirts – “I feel so much better since I gave up hope!”
+One of the Net Objectives T-shirts says, “I feel so much better since I gave up hope!”
 In this case, the hope was to find a group that had trust.
-The back of our t-shirt says “Now that I have no hope I’d better take action.”
+The back of the shirt says, “Now that I have no hope, I’d better take action.”